 Spotify and Netflix, although not strictly sharing platforms, encapsulate the same sense of accessing shared resources rather than owning physical copies.
 The same logic can apply to anything from belongings on BorroClub to a spare car seat on BlaBlaCar.

 Big investment has undeniably played a part in the growth of sharing platforms.
 SoftBank invested big sums in Uber and WeWork while they were scaling and attempting to get market share.
 While these companies still grapple with profitability, and with gaining public ownership, they are as reliant on investment as ever.

 Many sharing platforms pitch an alternative to waste, pollution, and excess.
 But a question mark has been raised over whether they do more damage than good.

 Bike sharing apps promise to take cars off the roads and encourage exercise: but photos of bike graveyards, from Chinese bike-sharing app Ofo, show the harm of sharing gone wrong—in their case, fast expansion in an oversaturated market.

-It's suggested that clothes sharing platforms, like Rent the Runway, are encouraging people to buy more clothes than they ordinarily would in the knowledge that they can hire them out.
+It's suggested that clothes sharing platforms may encourage people to buy more clothes than they ordinarily would in the knowledge that they can hire them out.